hyperdimensional-computing/torchhd/README.md

 ## Contributing

+We are always looking for people that want to contribute to the library.
+If you are considering contributing for the first time we acknowledgde that this can be daunting, but fear not!
+You can look through the [open issues](https://github.com/hyperdimensional-computing/torchhd/issues) for inspiration on the kind of problems you can work on.
+If you are a researcher and want to contribute your work to the library, feel free to open a new issue so we can discuss the best strategy for integrating your work.

 ### Documentation

 To build the documentation locally, use `pip install -r docs/requirements.txt` to install the required packages.
 Then, with `sphinx-build -b html docs build` you can generate the html documentation in the `/build` directory.
 To create a clean build, remove the `/build` and `/docs/generated` directories.

 ### Creating a New Release

-- A GitHub release triggers a GitHub action that builds the library and publishes it to PyPi and Conda in addition to the documentation website.
-- Before creating a new GitHub release, increment the version number in [version.py](https://github.com/hyperdimensional-computing/torchhd/blob/main/torchhd/version.py) using [semantic versioning](https://semver.org).
+1. Increment the version number in [version.py](https://github.com/hyperdimensional-computing/torchhd/blob/main/torchhd/version.py) using [semantic versioning](https://semver.org).
-- When creating a new GitHub release, set the tag according to [PEP 440](https://peps.python.org/pep-0440/), e.g., v1.5.2, and provide a clear description of the changes.
+2. Create a new GitHub release.
+Set the tag according to [PEP 440](https://peps.python.org/pep-0440/), e.g., v1.5.2, and provide a clear description of the changes.
 You can use GitHub's "auto-generate release notes" button.
 Look at previous releases for examples.
+3. A GitHub release triggers a GitHub action that builds the library and publishes it to PyPi and Conda in addition to the documentation website.

 ### License